 You know what they say about prevention – an ounce of prevention is worth a pound of cure.
 Your family dentist in Hilliard believes that this adage holds true in dentistry, and our standard of care reflects it.
 For instance, we treat all our patients to a supplemental fluoride rinse.
 Fluoride is a mineral that bonds with other strong minerals to protect tooth enamel from decay.
 For children, dental sealants provide yet another level of protection by coating susceptible back teeth with a clear barrier.

-Dr. Joseph also provides non-surgical relief from teeth grinding, snoring, and sleep apnea.
+Our team also provides non-surgical relief from teeth grinding, snoring, and sleep apnea.
 He makes custom mouthguards to protect our athlete’s smiles, as well, because 1/3 of sports injuries involve the face.

 Learn more about our general dentistry services here:

 Tooth decay is the most common chronic condition children face.
 Although it can be avoided, 42% of children have had a cavity in a baby tooth.
 The most prevalent place for decay is the molars because their crevasses make them harder to clean.
 Dental sealants provide a protective barrier between cavity-causing bacteria and the teeth.
 The clear plastic coating is painless to apply and can prevent 80% of cavities.